StevenMayher/432-2022/classes/class17/README.md

 - human readable
 - play well with default ordering

+A perfectly lovely file name for project A was probably something like `2022-03-01_yourname_431projA.xxx`

-All good tips for R data frame names as well.
+Naming R data frames (tibbles) can be challenging, as well.
 I'll add

 - don't name tibbles things that are also data frames or functions or other things in R
 - don't name tibbles things that make no sense without a very detailed explanation